ravindran-dev/SmartSpend/README.md

 This project is licensed under the MIT License – free to use and modify.

 ##  Team / Contributors
+- Thulasiram K – Frontend & UI (Team Lead)
 - Ravindran S – ML & Backend

-- Thulasiram K – Frontend & UI